rdhariwal/jekyll-now/_posts/2018-7-19-csvToSql.md

 ---
 layout: post
-title: how to query your csv files using sqlite
+title: How to query your csv files using sqlite
 ---
 [Clone my repo for csv files](https://github.com/rdhariwal/csvTosqlQ)